Volvo V60 Recharge hybrid review

 MPG, running costs & CO2

-The more powerful Polestar Engineered T8 version returns up to 134.3mpg and CO2 emissions of 48-56g/km.
-It also offers a slightly improved pure-electric range of up to 37 miles.
+When it was on sale, the more powerful Polestar Engineered T8 version offered fuel economy of up to 134.3mpg and CO2 emissions of 48-56g/km.
+It was capable of a pure-electric range of up to 37 miles on a full charge.

-Thanks to these low emissions figures, both versions of the V60 recharge qualify for a low Benefit-in-Kind banding for company-car drivers.
+Thanks to its low emissions figures, the V60 Recharge qualifies for a low Benefit-in-Kind banding for company-car drivers.

-You'll pay the discounted VED (road tax) rate from the second year onwards, and with every model priced well in excess of £40,000, the additional annual surcharge is also due the first five times you renew.
+You'll pay the discounted VED (road tax) rate from the second year onwards but due to the V60 Recharge costing well in excess of £40,000, the additional annual surcharge is also due the first five times you renew.

 Engines, drive & performance

-Not only are the V60 Recharge models the greenest in the V60 lineup, they’re also the fastest.
-In T6 guise, the 2.0-litre turbocharged petrol engine sends power to the front wheels via an eight-speed automatic gearbox, with an electric motor driving the rear wheels, giving it four-wheel drive for excellent traction.
-In total, the powertrain produces 340bhp, putting the T6 close to fast estate rivals like the BMW M340i xDrive Touring and the Mercedes-AMG C 43 estate.
+Not only is the V60 Recharge the greenest model in the Volvo V60 lineup, it’s also faster than regular B3 and B4 petrol models.
+The PHEV’s 2.0-litre turbocharged and supercharged petrol engine sends power to the front wheels via an eight-speed automatic gearbox, with an electric motor driving the rear wheels, giving it four-wheel drive for excellent traction.
+In total, the powertrain produces 345bhp in the T6 Recharge, putting it close to fast estate rivals like the BMW M340i xDrive Touring and the Audi S4 Avant.
+The T8 Recharge is even more potent, with 449bhp in total.

-It combines to give the T6 impressive performance too, propelling it from 0-62mph in just 5.4 seconds in its hottest 'Power' driving mode.
+It gives the V60 Recharge impressive straight-line performance too, propelling the T6 Recharge from 0-62mph in just 5.4 seconds, dropping to 4.6 seconds for the T8 Recharge.
 It's very different to the all-electric 'Pure' mode the car defaults into when you first start it, which sees the car glide away silently when you first press the accelerator.
 Push on harder and the petrol engine springs to life, with 'Hybrid' seeing the two motors juggle power seamlessly.

-At the higher speeds you'll do on the motorway, the petrol engine is doing most of the work, and while it doesn't sound very exciting there is potent performance available.
-However, even with the supercharger, turbocharger, petrol engine and electric motor all contributing in 'Power' mode, the V60 Recharge T6 never feels quite as fast as its stats suggest.
+At motorway speeds the petrol engine is doing most of the work, and while its muted drone doesn't sound very exciting, there is potent performance available.
+However, even with the supercharger, turbocharger, petrol engine and electric motor all contributing in 'Power' mode, the V60 Recharge never feels quite as sporty as its stats suggest.

 Interior & comfort